neerjamhaskar/closedStrings/readme.md

     MCS List for the string mississippi : m, ississi, i, ss, sis, i, ss, ippi, i, pp, i,

-### Compiling and Executing the closedStrings program
+### Compiling and Executing the closedStringsCrochemore program

 Once you have generated the necessary input files, you can proceed to compile and execute the closedStrings program in the `src` folder.